deshev-tds/smallpie/README.md

 # smallpie
-Meeting intelligence — but cute.
+Meeting intelligence, but cute :3
 Version 0.5 (frontend + local Python pipeline)

 smallpie is a tiny, tasty, portable prototype that turns meetings into structured transcripts, analysis, and actionable items.